Nonparametric Modeling of Continuous-Time Markov Chains: Methods II: Inference

-The difficulty of computing the likelihood gradient with respect to the transformed (un-normalized) rates $\NPRparameter{\NPRelementIndices} = g^{-1}(\NPRunnormedElement{\NPRelementIndices})$ varies depending on the sampling scenario.
-For fully observed CTMCs, the gradient is straightforward from Equation~\ref{npr.eq:fullyObservedCtmc}, so it is omitted here.
-In contrast, for partially observed CTMCs, $\NPRmyFunc$ involves multiple matrix exponentials that must be differentiated.
-Section~\ref{npr.sec:exactGrad} reviews a benchmark method for computing these exact gradients and shows that its cost quickly becomes prohibitive as the state space grows.
-Section~\ref{npr.sec:approxGrad} then demonstrates how adopting an approximation of those gradients is crucial in reducing that cost and in making inference feasible, while Section~\ref{npr.sec:compAuto} compares our approach with exact gradient computations based on automatic differentiation.
-We also apply the approximation directly to sequentially observed CTMCs with known sampling times, where the finite-time transition probability matrices do not depend on the normalizing constant.
-Conversely, for the other partially observed processes, Section~\ref{npr.sec:gradWrtAuxiliaryParameters} provides an explicit derivation of the gradient of $\NPRmyFunc$ with respect to the transformed un-normalized rates accounting for the presence of the normalization constant.
+The difficulty of computing the likelihood gradient with respect to the transformed (unnormalized) rates $\NPRparameter{\NPRelementIndices} = g^{-1}(\NPRunnormedElement{\NPRelementIndices})$ varies depending on the sampling scenario.
+For fully observed CTMCs, the gradient is straightforward from Equation~\eqref{npr.eq:fullyObservedCtmc}, so it is omitted here.
+In contrast, for partially observed CTMCs, $\NPRmyFunc$ involves multiple matrix exponentials that must be differentiated, as shown by Equation~\eqref{NPR.eq:characterizationTDLPrePostOrder}.
+We first review why standard forward- and reverse-mode approaches require repeated cubic operations, leading to at least $\mathcal{O}(\NPRndata\NPRnstates^3)$ operations with substantial per-edge leading constant factors.
+We then develop two alternatives: an approximate forward-mode method and an exact reverse-mode method.
+Both exploit the block-diagonal eigendecomposition of the rate matrix in Equation~\eqref{npr.eq:blockdiagonalrepresentation} and reduce the computational complexity to only $\mathcal{O}(\NPRnstates^3 + \NPRndata\NPRnstates^2)$.
+Section~\ref{Supp-npr.sec:gradWrtAuxiliaryParameters} of the Supplement presents the specific derivations of the gradient with respect to the parameters $\NPRparameter{\NPRelementIndices}$ in the presence of rate-dependent normalization constants.

-\subsubsection{Gradient of the matrix exponential: Costly exact method}
+\subsubsection{Forward- and reverse-mode gradients of the matrix exponential: state of the art}